Gretta Sarfaty: Body Works

-In the late 80s and early 90s Marchant created a photographic series of Body Works, where naked bodies constitute a denunciation of the hedonistic and alienating practices to which the female form is submitted, a denunciation of the repression and mystification to which women's education exposes them from every direction.
+In the late '80s and early '90s, Marchant created a photographic series of Body Works, where naked bodies constitute a denunciation of the hedonistic and alienating practices to which the female form is submitted, a denunciation of the repression and mystification to which women's education exposes them from every direction.
 And they are an affirmation of the real sensuality of women, which respectability nonetheless still attempts to hide or to repress (the curtain or the mosquito net).
 And so, like gallery owner Romana Loda, we can quote Hugo Von Hofmannsthal when he said: "The profound should be hidden.
 Where?
-On the surface".
+On the surface."

 Gretta Sarfaty,1980.
 Gretta & Becheroni.
 Performance.

 Gretta & Becheroni: Change and Appropriation of an Autonomous Identity

 Video made in 1980 in collaboration with Elvio Becheroni.
 Marchant perform in a cube made of paper ribbons, making herself a passage through the space.
 It is a metaphoric way to the new identity.
 This work evidences the prison of the woman in the society through its voyeuristic aspect, evoking a ritual of liberation.
 This work was exhibited in the Pinacoteca do Estado de São Paulo and in other countries like Argentina, Italy and the USA.
-Vídeo Gretta & Becheroni: Change and Appropriation of an Autonomous Identity, 1980.
+Video Gretta & Becheroni: Change and Appropriation of an Autonomous Identity, 1980.

 Goya Time

-Inter-disciplinary multimedia event with 100 artists, curated by Marchant, Sandro Dernini and Butch Morris.
+Inter-disciplinary multimedia event with 100 artists, curated by Marchant, Sandro Dernini, and Butch Morris.
 Marchant wrote a script and directed this art opera inspired by Francisco de Goya's artworks.
 The performance took place in 1985, in "Quando", church and a car park at the Lower East Side, New York.
 Vídeo La Maja, Goya Time, 1985.